stakingrewards/data-engineering-challenge/README.md

 Pretty neat huh?
 Yeah, that's straight from Wikipedia.
 It's a fun read if you're into that kind of thing but in any case, back to the task.

-## Instructions
+## Kick-off

-To kick off your journey, just check out the frontend or backend branch depending on whatever challenge you'd like to solve.
-The technical instructions can be found in there.
+To kick off your journey, please check out the frontend or the backend branches depending on what you applied for.

-To complete the challenge, you have one week of time.
-Use it wisely.
-Once you decide, that you are done and you did your best, send uns the code to talent@stakingrewards.com.